Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 - [ ] Run `$ git status` to confirm that the merge has concluded.

-- [ ] Run `$ git log` to check the current git history.
+- [ ] Run `$ git log` to check the current Git history.
 Check that Madeline's commits, our commits, and the merge commit are all present.

 ### Merge the Feature Branch into `main`